[ Printer Friendly Version ] [ Report Abuse ]

 As you probably noticed, it was very romantic and light.
 Something I needed to write, after all those dark stories I've produced.

-I wrote this while listening to Beyonce's song 'XO' (it was on constant repeat), where the lyrics at the top come from.
+I wrote this while listening to Beyonce's song 'XO' (it was on constant repeat), where the beautiful lyrics at the top come from.

 I would love to hear your opinion of it, so please leave a review.